These archived accounting standards are no longer in force.

 - Old Generally-accepted Accounting Practice (old GAAP) standards – these standards may be applied by for-profit entities or PBEs that meet certain requirements specified in XRB A1 (the old Framework version).

-In addition, for-profit entities reporting under the old Framework can apply the pronouncements issued by the XRB as well as International Financial Reporting Standard Practice Statements issued by the International Accounting Standards Board (IASB).
+In addition, for-profit entities reporting under the old Framework can apply the pronouncements issued by the XRB as well as International Financial Reporting Standard (IFRS) Practice Statements issued by the International Accounting Standards Board (IASB).
 The practice statements are not IFRSs and do not have legal status under the Financial Reporting Act 1993.
 An entity need not comply with Practice Statements to be able to assert compliance with IFRSs.

 The XRB took responsibility as of 1 July 2011 for issuing accounting standards in New Zealand.